 Chromatic and Diatonic Semitones

 The interval between the notes A and A# (or Bb) is a semitone.
 If both notes of the interval are named from the same letter (such as A and A#) it's called a chromatic semitone.
-If the semitone is based on notes with two different letters (such as A and Bb) it's called a diatonic semitone.
+If the same semitone is named based on notes with two different letters (such as A and Bb) it's called a diatonic semitone.
 That's a fairly academic point though.
 In our current tuning system called equal temperament, diatonic semitones sound exactly the same as chromatic semitones, just as the note, A# now sounds exactly the same as Bb.
 (They weren't always the same).
-For most purposes it's just a semitone or half step.
+For most purposes it's just called a semitone or half step.

 Simple and Compound Intervals

 We can also go further than an octave.
 For example, the interval between A & B is a second, (the interval spans two letters A & B).
 The interval from A to the next B above that spans 9 letters (ABCDEFGA & B).
 So we can call that large interval a ninth.
 Intervals greater (wider) than an octave are called COMPOUND INTERVALS, and those smaller than an octave are called SIMPLE INTERVALS.
 We can call that large interval from A to the higher B, a ninth or a compound second.
 We don't normally count intervals any larger than a thirteenth (which is also a compound sixth).
-Instead we just think of them as compound 3rds, 4ths, etc. Compound intervals don't really feature in melodies, which usually never leap greater than an octave.
-In harmony compound intervals are so similar in effect to their simple counterparts that we can usually ignore the difference, and you can assume for the rest of the article that the information applies to compound intervals too.
+Instead we just think of them as compound 3rds, 4ths, etc. Compound intervals don't really feature in melodies as they usually never leap greater than an octave.
+In harmony, compound intervals are usually so similar in effect to their simple-interval counterparts that we can usually ignore the difference, and you can assume for the rest of the article that the information applies to compound intervals too.

 Using numbers isn’t quite enough, though.
 Consider the interval from A up to C# (we always count from the lower note to the higher).
 There are three letters involved, A, B & C, so it’s a third, but because the upper note is C# instead of C, it’s a little bigger than the third that we first encountered above (A to C).
 It's exactly one semitone larger, in fact.
 In order to distinguish between these two thirds of different size, the larger one (A-C#) gets called a major 3rd interval and the smaller one (A-C) a minor 3rd Interval.
 Major and minor are two of the terms that describe what’s known as the quality of intervals.
 So, intervals have a quality as well as a number that we use when we need to be more specific.